SebastianCo1126/TC2037_LexicalAnalysis/README.md

 in accordance to the modeled automata.
 If there are no possible next steps, the case breaks and returns a message saying that the word IS NOT in the language.

+### Efficiency

+This can be demosntrated to be an optimal solution due to some factor that I've identified.

+**Minimal states and transition complexity**
+- The design minimizes the number of states and transitions required, avoiding unnecessary complexity and potential points of failure.
+The model was generated to use the least number of nodes possible for the parsing to function accordinf to the language.

+**Single Pass Processing**
+- By processing each character in a single pass and using a direct acceptance check, my DFA ensures a fast and efficient determination of whether a word is accepted or not.

+**Default Reset Mechanism**
+- The default transition to q0 on invalid input provides a quick way to reject strings without further processing, enhancing efficiency.

+## Detailed overview

+My DFA was created to accept only the following words: ëar, echor, echui, edain, and edhel. (though the special character 'ë' was substituted by the character '%' for the program to recognize the character and avoid any problems).
+The DFA operates by transitioning through a series of states based (q) on the input characters of the word being parsed.
+The final state determines if the word is accepted or not.

+**Structure and State Transitions**

+The DFA is defined by a set of states, transitions, an initial state, and a set of accepting states.
+In my C++ code, it looks as follows:

+_States_: The states (q0 to q10 and qf) represent different stages of parsing the input, declared in an enumeration.
+_Initial State_: q0, the first state where the parsing begins.
+_Accepting State_: qf, a state reached if the word is accepted.
+_Transitions_: Defined by the function transition(State state, char input), which specifies how the DFA moves from one state to another based on the input character.

+**Theoretical and Mathematical Backing**

+Deterministic Finite Automata (DFA) Theory

+A DFA is a theoretical model of computation used to represent and recognize regular languages.
+It consists of:

+    A finite set of states (Q)
+    An input alphabet that contains the accepted symbols (Σ) A transition function (δ: Q × Σ → Q)
+    A start state, belonging to Q (q0 ∈ Q)
+    A set of all accepting states (F)

+Reference: Dylan.
+(Sept 10, 2023). _Finite Automata And Deterministic Finite Automata_.
+Medium.

+In my DFA:

+    Q = {q0, q1, q2, q3, q4, q5, q6, q7, q8, q9, q10, qf}
+    Σ = {'%', 'a', 'e', 'c', 'h', 'o', 'u', 'i', 'd', 'r', 'l', 'n'}
+    δ is defined in the transition function q0 is the initial state
+    F = {qf}

+This DFA minimizes state usage by reusing states where possible and avoiding redundancy.
+For example, state q1 branches into different paths for words starting with 'e', while state q10 handles the unique '%' start.
+Each input character is processed only once, resulting in a time complexity of O(n), where n is the length of the input string.
+This ensures efficient performance in this small set of valid words.

 ## Investigation and References
 The word _elvish_ refers to those that are a part of the Elves.
 The most common tongue spoken amongst the elves during the third age was **Sindarin**.
 All of this belong to the fantasy world of _'The Lord of the Rings'_.
 A famous fantasy book series written by John Ronald Reuel Tolkein (J.R.R Tolkien).